-The close of the war allowed the jewelry industry to slowly ramp back up as the routes that gemstones traveled to market were reopened and precious metals were released from their war restrictions.
-In 1947 the De Beers ad slogan 'a diamond is forever' cemented the diamond as the premier gemstone for engagement rings.
-Men returning from war were anxious to get back to normal and there were weddings galore.
+The end of the war allowed the jewelry industry to slowly ramp back up as the routes that gemstones traveled to market were reopened and precious metals were released from their wartime restrictions.
+In 1947 the De Beers ad slogan, 'a diamond is forever' cemented the diamond as the premier gemstone for engagement rings.
+Men returning from war were anxious to get back to a sense of normality and there were weddings galore.
 Modest diamonds were set in illusion heads to maximize their brilliance.
 Wedding sets were popular and yellow gold was still used for their construction with the illusion head in white gold to brighten the stone.

-Abstract art and the modernist design ideals of the machine age resulted in the disappearance of ornament and a more severe, geometric look emerged.
-Jewelers of the day despaired at this lack of ornament, little did they know that this geometric look would remain popular for decades despite changes in fashion and innovation in the jewelry arts.
+Abstract art and the clean, modernist design ideals of the machine age resulted in jewelry with a much more severe, geometric look.
+Jewelers of the day despaired at this lack of ornament, but little did they know that this aesthetic would remain popular for decades despite the changes in fashion and continuing innovation in the jewelry arts.

 Art Deco Diamond Engagement Ring with a Central European-Cut Diamond Framed by Straight Baguette and Full-Cut Diamonds.

 Art Deco engagement rings were usually composed of white metal (either platinum or gold) and diamonds.
-Innovation in the diamond and gem cutting industries resulted in new diamond shapes to be used as central elements as well as calibré-cut colored gemstones and distinctive geometric diamond shapes to be set as accents.
-The baguette-cut diamond was an innovation necessary to create the bold angular look of Art Deco jewelry.
-Round brilliant-cut diamonds were used to pavé larger areas juxtaposed with baguettes defining edges and borders.
+Innovation in the diamond and gem cutting industries resulted in new diamond shapes, used both as central elements and as distinctive geometric accents, along with new shapes of calibré-cut colored gemstones.
+The innovative baguette-cut diamond was integral in creating the bold, angular look of Art Deco jewelry.
+Round brilliant-cut diamonds were used to pavé larger areas with baguettes used to define the edges and borders.

-Alongside the classic platinum and diamond ring another popular Art Deco aesthetic featured a surround or other symmetrical accent of small colored stones that provided a punch-up to the "all white" look.
-Rubies, sapphires, emeralds and black onyx were popular choices to combine with diamonds to accentuate the geometric aspects of Art Deco jewelry compositions.
-These timeless beauties are so distinctive as to be instantly recognized as distinctly Art Deco.
+Alongside the classic platinum and diamond ring another popular Art Deco aesthetic featured a surround or other symmetrical accent, of small colored stones that provided a punch-up to the "all white" look.
+Rubies, sapphires, emeralds and black onyx were all popular choices to use in juxtaposition with diamonds to accentuate the geometric aspects of Art Deco jewelry compositions.
+These timeless beauties are so distinctive as to be instantly recognized as quintessential Art Deco.

 Art Deco Diamond and Platinum Engagement Ring with Swirls of French-Cut Sapphire Outlines and Millegrained Edges.